 Click Connect as Buyer and you can then customize the welcome message and subject that is sent to invite the buyers to Pepperi for self-ordering.

-Their username and password will be added to the end of the message.
+If you are using the default Pepperi email template, the username and password will be appended at the end of the email message.

-To deactivate multiple buyers (which removes their access for self-ordering) select Deactivate Buyer from the menu.
+To disconnect buyers (which removes their access for self-ordering) select Disconnect Buyer from the menu and confirm.
 Buyers may be reactivated at a later time.

 As part of Pepperi’s integration platform, we provide a plugin that allows you to integrate data from any back office system that has an HTTP-based API (RESTful API, SOAP API etc.)

 The API could either be a Cloud API or On-Premise one transferring data into Pepperi and from Pepperi into your system.

 The plugin allows you to configure the transfer of data back and forth using a graphical interface which makes the plugin accessible and simple to use.

 If you are using an ERP, accounting system or any back office system that Pepperi does not have a pre-built plugin for (see a list of our plugins here: Pepperi Integrations Directory) you can use the HTTP Plugin to sync your data to Pepperi.

 If your back end system exposes an API or you if you have your own home grown web services, then you can sync Pepperi with your system using Pepperi's graphical configuration tool - code free!